unchartedsoftware/aperture-tiles/docs/documentation/configuration/readme.md

 intervalSpec

 	type
-		Type of interval along the axis "percentage", "fixed" or "value".
+		How the following increment value is calculated based on the axis range.
+Accepted values include "percentage", "%", "value" or "#".

 	increment
 		Value or percentage of units by which to increment the intervals.
+How this is applied is dependent on the specified type.

 	pivot
 		Value or percentage from which all other values are incremented.